Chapter 65:

 “Nice save.”

+Wandering the streets for nearly an hour, we kept close to the various bakeries and baking goods stores that I knew the mysterious figure would be visiting on his trip.
 As we casually loitered, I whispered into Rionriv’s head that the leader of the insurgency used his bakery business as a front for Shatter.
-They took advantage of the regular transportation of high-quality baked goods around Moal’aw to smuggle weapons and people in and out of the various countries' borders.
+They took advantage of the regular transportation of high-quality baked goods around Moal’aw to smuggle weapons and people in and out of the various borders.

-Rounding a corner, I stopped, catching our target out of the corner of my eye.
-He stood a little smaller than Sharzin and held a basket of baked sweets.
-Wearing a baggy white shirt hidden beneath green coveralls and a cap on his head large enough to obscure his face partially, he presented quite the forgettable appearance.
+As I rounded a corner, I stopped, suddenly catching our target out of the corner of my eye.
+He stood half a foot shorter than Sharzin and held a basket of baked sweets.
+Wearing a baggy white shirt hidden beneath green coveralls and a cap on his head large enough to obscure his face, he presented quite the forgettable appearance.

 The soldiers, completely defused by the conman’s charisma, took the pastries with a smile and went on their way.
-Shifting my head to watch them depart, by the time I had turned back to the small man, he had already disappeared down a nearby street.
+Shifting my head to watch the Anaks depart, by the time I had turned back to the small man, he had already disappeared down a nearby street.
+With a tap on Rionriv's shoulder to get her attention, we gave chase.
+Using our trained, quick, and stealthy moves, we tried to keep up with the infiltrator, but unfortunately, he was fast for his size.
+I already knew going into the search that a chase could be in the cards.
+As for Rionriv, she was surprised that the two of us, who were both exceptionally quick, still struggled to keep pace.

-Eventually, we began to head down alleys and not streets.
-It took me a few too many turns to realize this, which was why it was a shock to round one final alley and find our quarry in a defensive stance with a rapier drawn.
+Eventually, we began moving down alleys instead of streets.
+And, with my mind focused on the pursuit, it took me a few too many turns to realize this shift had happened.
+This was why it came as a shock to round one final alley and find our quarry in a defensive stance with his rapier drawn.

 “Why are you following me?”
 The man demanded.